Wheels India to explore more OEMs in wind energy biz: official | Business

 Wheels India to explore more OEMs in wind energy biz: official

 "Globally, the prospects for wind energy business looked good.
 We have just started exports to one OEM and will explore more OEMs going forward", he said.
-On the cast aluminium plant set up, he said the (current) financial year would be difficult due to declining economies in India and overseas.
+On the cast aluminium plant set up, company Chairman S Ram said the (current) financial year would be difficult due to declining economies in India and overseas.

 "However, taking a longer term view, we have invested in a cast aluminium wheel factory that will start exports to the United States from September", he said.
 The demand for the company's forged aluminium wheels in overseas markets was expected to improve in the coming year, he said.